 When you homeschool, you are basically working from home.
 This means that it’s harder to get away from your job.

-Some families have separate homeschool rooms, so they would theoretically be able to shut the door and put their homeschool day behind them.
+Some families have separate homeschool rooms, so they could theoretically shut the door and put their homeschool day behind them.

 For many of us, however, we do our schooling in our living rooms and dining rooms.
 This can make it harder to get schooling out of our minds.